Hello! This page covers our eligibility requirements and how to nominate members for your roster.

 Members are usually VPs, directors, or managers with authority over their social media program.

 Our membership criteria:

 - Decision maker: Members must be senior decision makers who set strategy and policy for social media programs.
 They have a seat at the table to determine strategy, control budgets, hire staff, and select third-party vendors.

-- Substantial professional experience: Members must have at least five years of strong professional experience in a directly related role (marketing, communications, PR, etc.).
+- Substantial professional experience: Members must have substantial professional experience in a directly related role (marketing, communications, PR, etc.).
 They need proven experience working alongside strategic decision makers in a corporate environment at the Fortune 1000 level.

 - Social media sophistication: Members must have knowledge and experience that allows them to contribute to high-level discussions regarding social media strategy and leadership.

 Additional membership requirements: